ShameekTheDev/samirjanaofficial/README.md

 - 😄 I'm Still Learning Git & GitHub
 - 🥰 Python Lover
 - ⚜️ Most Of My Repositories Are For Telegram❤
-- 💬 Ask me about anything [here](https://github.com/SamirJanaOfficial/samirjanaofficial/issues) or [on Telegram](https://t.telegram.ind.in/ShiNobiCloud)
+- 💬 Ask me about anything [here](https://github.com/SamirJanaOfficial/samirjanaofficial/issues) or [on Telegram](https://t.telegram.ind.in/)
-- 🤔 You can join my channel on Telegram as [ShiNobi Cloud](https://t.telegram.ind.in/ShiNobiCloud)
+- 🤔 You can join my channel on Telegram as [SC](https://t.telegram.ind.in/)
 </br>

 ## Published Projects by Me are below💻👯